ar7ch/iu-ssad/assignment1/README.md

-# In our project, we have implemented the system for opinion mining in social networks.
+# In our project, we  have implemented some parts of the system for opinion mining in social networking sites.

 #### The main feature of our project is the post evaluation system.